LeoDiAngelo/VoxelIsoBlockEditor/README.md

 ## Conclusion

 The `RenderChunkStore` and `ChunkBuildScheduler` split works because each class owns exactly one concern.
 GPU buffers never wait on CPU builds.
 CPU builds never block the draw thread.
-Scene boundaries are hard — no stale geometry can survive a scene switch.
+Scene boundaries are hard, no stale geometry can survive a scene switch.

 ## License